cola639/gavin-admin/api-design.md

 22

-1. Improve code elegance and maintainability.
+1. Improve code elegance and maintainability,Base on Java 17 and Spring Boot 3.5.
 2. Use Lombok annotations (e.g., @Data, @Getter, @Setter) to reduce boilerplate code.
 3. Ensure proper JPA annotations for entity mapping.
 4. Replace @RequiredArgsConstructor with @Autowired.